ConteB/Python_portfolio/README.md

 # Python portfolio 🗂️
 ## Welcome to my Python portfolio!
 Here, you'll find various projects where I've used Python to tackle mechanical engineering problems.
-You can try every code directly in google colab.
+You can try every code directly in Google Colab.

 ### Mechanics⚙️